softwareventures/webpack-config/README.md

 ## Why?

-Configuring webpack from scratch is time consuming and complicated.
+Configuring webpack from scratch is time-consuming and complicated.
 This package provides a standard webpack configuration that is suitable for most projects.

 ## Setup